Reconnectads: Introduction

 \subsection{Acknowledgements}

-We thank Anton Khoroshkin and Sergey Shadrin for useful discussions.
+Thanks are due to Anton Khoroshkin and Sergey Shadrin for useful discussions at various stages of preparation of this paper, and to Guillaume Laplante-Anfossi for comments on its first draft.
 The first author is grateful to Basile Coron for conversations about the general formalism of \cite{CoronLattices} and to Cl\'ement Dupont for discussions of wonderful compactifications and the Deligne spectral sequence.

 The first author was supported by Institut Universitaire de France, by Fellowship USIAS-2021-061 of the University of Strasbourg Institute for Advanced Study through the French national program ``Investment for the future'' (IdEx-Unistra), and by the French national research agency (project ANR-20-CE40-0016).
 The second author was supported by the ``Postdoctoral program in Mathematics for researchers from outside Sweden'' (project KAW 2020.0254).
-The third author was supported by Russian Science Foundation (project RSF 22-21-00912).
+Results of Section 6 were obtained under support of the grant RSF 22-21-00912 of Russian Science Foundation.
 Some parts of this work were completed during the time the first two authors spent at Max Planck Institute for Mathematics in Bonn, and they wish to express their gratitude to that institution for hospitality and excellent working conditions.